asdfish/empl/README.md

 # Configuration
 Configuration is done at `${XDG_CONFIG_HOME}/empl/main.lisp` or `${HOME}/.config/empl/main.lisp` using a custom lisp dialect.

+An example configuration file is provided at [./main.lisp](./main.lisp).

 ## Builtin functions

 Argument types are listed in a pseudo s-expression format where every item in the list is the item type.